UstDoesTech/ust-blog/content/posts/data mesh/data-product-case-study-retail/index.md

 {{< img src="images/data-flow-domain-ownership-crm-xclusiv.png" alt="Customer Relationship Domain Ownership" width="500" align="center">}}

 But the reality of data flows for the customer domain are likely to be more complex than that, just because there are customers coming from different source applications and there's a business need to ensure that the data is mastered and we have a golden source of data for customers.
+This is to ensure that Customer A, who habitually shops in Country A can have the same experience when they shop in a different country and get assigned a different Customer ID.

 {{< img src="images/customer-mdm-inflow.png" alt="Image with the data flow between POS and MDM Tool" width="300" align="center">}}